 Track notes

-From 12 Sep 2004, last checked 12 Sep 2004
+From 12 Sep 2004, last checked 25 Oct 2015

 From the car park, head down the Golden Stairs.
 A short distance from the top is a good lookout across to the Landslide and Dogface.
 Dogface (and the Landslide) was formed in 1931 when a large section of cliff fell away, possibly because of previous mining activity.

 The Golden Stairs descend steeply and quickly to the Federal Pass walking track below.
-Turn right at the track junction and head along the track towards the Ruined Castle.
+Turn right at the track junction and head along the track (signposted) towards the Ruined Castle.

 The track to the Ruined Castle follows the line of an old shale railway, which used to haul shale from mines out near the Ruined Castle.
 You can also see coal on the ground at various points from other old mining operations in the area.
 The track passes into deep rainforest in the shadow of the cliffs, with giant tree ferns and coachwood abounding.
 After some distance the forest opens out with large eucalypts.